Ruiqi Wang

 I'm a Ph.D. candidate at Purdue University, where I work in the Smart Machine And Robotics Technology (SMART) Lab with Professor Byung-Cheol Min.

-To this end, my research centers on developing robot learning methods that enable robots to learn from and adapt to human-centered dynamics across three key dimensions:
+To this end, my research centers on developing interactive and data-driven learning methods that enable robots to learn from and adapt to human-centered dynamics across three key dimensions:

 Spanning scales from one-to-one human-robot interaction to team-level coordination in multi-human multi-robot teams, my work aims to lay the foundation for a future where robots can naturally understand, adapt to, and collaborate with any human, in any context or situation.